What's new in Microsoft Defender for Endpoint on Android

 Privacy Controls

-Microsoft Defender for Endpoint on Android enables Privacy Controls for both the Admins and the End Users.
-This includes the controls for enrolled (MDM) and unenrolled (MAM) devices.
-Admins can configure the privacy in the alert report while End Users can configure the information shared to their organization.
+Microsoft Defender for Endpoint on Android enables privacy controls for both administrators and end users, and includes controls for enrolled (MDM) and unenrolled (MAM) devices.
+Administrators can configure the privacy in the alert report while End Users can configure the information shared to their organization.
 For more information, see privacy controls(MDM) and privacy controls (MAM).

 Optional Permissions and Disable Web Protection